HomeDirectoriesBusiness Hours Optimization in Directory Listings

 5. Roll out successful configurations more broadly

-This data-driven approach prevents the common mistake of making hours decisions based on intuition rather than evidence.
+This approach avoids the common mistake of deciding hours by intuition rather than evidence.
 A manufacturing supply company found through A/B testing that opening just 30 minutes earlier increased their morning sales by 22%, as contractors could pick up supplies before heading to job sites.

 When conducting hours A/B tests, be sure to run them long enough to account for customer adjustment periods.
 People often take 2-3 weeks to notice and adapt to new business hours.

-Intentional hours can become a marketing advantage when properly leveraged:
+Deliberate hours can become a marketing advantage when you use them:

 • Early Bird/Night Owl Promotions: Special offers during extended hours